moorepants/learn-multibody-dynamics/visualization.rst

    TA

-Now create a function to numerically evaluate the trasformation matrices:
+Now create a function to numerically evaluate the transformation matrices:

 .. jupyter-execute::